JanSchwegler/di-men3-three.js/dokumentation/dokumentation.md

 </html>
 ```

-## Javascript
+## 4.2.
+Javascript
-At the top of the JavaScript file, we import the SASS file:
+At the top of the JavaScript file, you import the SASS file:
 ```javascript
 import '/style.scss';
 ```

-## SASS
+## 4.3.
+SASS
 With Vite (if SASS is installed), no additional configuration is needed for SASS to work.
 However, the SASS file must be imported in the `main.js` file, as shown in the JavaScript section.

-# Create Code Exclusively for Development Hidden in the Final Build
+# 5. Create Code Exclusively for Development Hidden in the Final Build
 To include code in the development environment that is excluded from the final build, you can use the following `if` statement:

 ```javascript